huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 ### Structs and captures

-If you're familiar with closures in C++11, you may recall the `[=]` and `[&]` capture lists: capture variables by-value and by-reference respectively.
+If you're familiar with closures in C++11, you may recall the `[=]` and `[&]` capture lists: capture variables by-value[^copy] and by-reference respectively.
 Rust has similar capability: variables can be captured by-value---the variable is moved into the closure environment---or by-reference---a reference to the variable is stored in the closure environment.

+[^copy]: "By-value" in C++, including `[=]`, is really "by-copy" (with
+          some copy-elision rules to sometimes elide copies in certain cases), whereas in Rust it is always "by-move", more similar to rvalue references in C++.

 By default, the compiler looks at the closure body to see how captured variables are used, and uses that to infers how variables should be